gizemerol/VRP-GoogleOR-Python/README.md

 #### Constraints
 * Each order should be assigned to a vehicle.
-* Subtours should be eliminated.
+* All subtours should be eliminated.
 * Flow conservation should be preserved.